Bulk data is a recent addition to the FHIR related specifications and has many uses. Primarily its for out of band data extraction for distribution.

 Once the tracking of the extract returns a 200 OK completed status, the body of the result will include the list of prepared files that you can download.

 Then each of these URLs can be downloaded by a simple get, ensuring to pass the Bearer token if the result indicates requiresAccessToken = true

 While downloading, also recommend including the header Accept-Encoding: gzip to compress the content as it comes down.

 (Note: our implementation will probably always gzip encode the content - as we are likely to store the processing files gzip encoded to save space in the storage system)

 Once you have downloaded all the files you need, you should tell the server to cleanup, which is detailed next.

 Finishing the extract

 This is the simplest part of the process, and that is just calling DELETE on the status tracking URL.

 This then tells the server that we are all finished with the data, and it can be deleted/cleaned up.
 The server may also include some time based limits where it may only keep it for a set period of time before it automatically cleans it up.

-A close relative to the bulk data extract is the subscriptions content - and how these will work in the context of Bulk Directory exchanges needs further experimentation and connectathon experiences.
+A close relative to the bulk data extract is the subscriptions content.

 These could be setup to monitor the directory for realtime changes to resources of interest, and are defined through the use of search parameters